AngelFireLA/MinHeroMultiplayer/README.md

 2. Open two terminals in the project folder
 3. On the first one run the command 'python policy_server.py'
-4. On the second one run the command 'python server.py'
-5. Run the start.bat to build the modded exe
+4. On the second one run the command 'python server.py' (5.
+If you don't want to use the included modded Flash.Exe : Run the start.bat to build the modded exe=
 6. Go in config.txt and pick a unique username.
-6. Run the generated Flash.exe
+7. Run the Flash.exe
-7. Enjoy (you will have to do steps 2 to 4 each time)
+8. Enjoy (you will have to do steps 2 to 4 each time)

 ## How to export my team
 1. Open your settings while in a save